josh-mchugh/rediscovering-javascript/README.md

 ## Chapter 11
 Metaprogramming is a way to extend a program at runtime; it is the ability to write code that writes code.
 It is one of the most complex and new futures of JavaScript.
 Metaprogramming has two styles: member injection and member synthesis.
 Member injection is useful to add well-lknow methods to existing classes.
 Metaprogramming is quite powerful, but you have to be very careful when using it.

+## Chapter 12
+Method synthesis is the most powerful form of metaprogramming.
+It can alter the API and the behavior of objects based on the runtime context and state of the objects.
+Method synthese is a recent feature in JavaScript.
+It introduces two new classes Relfect and Proxy, which with method synthesis can help code become incredibly extensible.